-It is not that unusual and common to hear the news that a Forex Broker is being investigated for regulatory infractions.
+It is not that unusual and typical to hear the news that a Forex Broker is being investigated for regulatory infractions.
 Many times these investigations result in a finding of some sort of violation and a fine.
-When we hear the news that that particular Forex Broker has had their accounts frozen by the regulator this is usually is the last nail in the coffin for that broker.
+When we hear the news that that particular Forex Broker has had their accounts frozen by the regulator, this is usually is the last nail in the coffin for that broker.
 The Financial Conduct Authority of the UK indicated that Plus 500 was not conducting it’s required anti-money laundering checks and was opening accounts regardless of if prospective clients would pass these checks.
 Forex Brokers play a critical role in being the first level of defense in their AML procedures.
-The benefit of listing the Forex Broker as a member of one of the main regulators being NFA, FCA and ASIC means that AML compliance must be adhered to.
+The benefit of listing the Forex Broker as a member of one of the primary regulators being NFA, FCA, and ASIC means that AML compliance must be adhered to.

 Plus 500 originates from Israel where the reputation among Forex Brokers is not always the best.
-When brokers establish themselves they then look to get regulated usually more for marketing purposes rather than having the clients’ interests in mind.
+When brokers establish themselves, they then look to get usually regulated more for marketing purposes rather than having the clients’ interests in mind.
 In an unusual twist Plus 500 immediately were onboarding clients to their Cyprus regulated entity.
 Plus 500 spokesman cites commercial reasons for the move in allowing their customers to start trading again.